AlchemistSimulator/alchemistsimulator.github.io/pages/tutorial/simulations.md

 parameters: [4, foo]
 {% endhighlight %}

-The value of `parameters` must be a YAML list.
+As you can easily infer, the value of `parameters` must be a YAML list.

-Don't despair if the class loading system is still unclear: it is used pervasively and will get clearer and clearer with the examples in the next sections.
+Don't despair if the class loading system is still unclear: it is used pervasively and it will get clearer and clearer with the examples in the next sections.

+#### The `incarnation` key

+The key `incarnation` is mandatory.

+It expects a string value, and does not support the class loading mechanism.
+Such string will be used to get the most similarly named incarnation (the algorithm may vary), namely the subclass of [Incarnation][Incarnation] whose simple name is closest to the string.
+The (obvious) suggestion is to use an existing incarnation name, such as `sapere` or `protelis`.
+New incarnations may (and will) be available in future.

+**Examples**

+{% highlight yaml %}
+incarnation: sapere
+{% endhighlight %}

+{% highlight yaml %}
+incarnation: protelis
+{% endhighlight %}

+*Note:* this is also the most minimal valid alchemist specification

+#### The `seeds` key

+> To be written

+#### The `environment` key

+The `environment` key is used to load the [Environment][Environment] implementation.
+It is optional, defaults to a [continuous bidimensional space][DefaultEnvironment], and supports the class loading mechanism with default search package `it.unibo.alchemist.model.implementations.environments`.

+**Examples**

+The following simulations are equivalent, and load the default environment (which is incarnation independent, here `protelis` is picked, but it works for any other incarnation as well):
+{% highlight yaml %}
+incarnation: protelis
+{% endhighlight %}
+{% highlight yaml %}
+incarnation: protelis
+environment:
+  type: Continuous2DEnvironment
+{% endhighlight %}
+{% highlight yaml %}
+incarnation: protelis
+environment:
+  type: it.unibo.alchemist.model.implementations.environments.Continuous2DEnvironment
+{% endhighlight %}
+{% highlight yaml %}
+incarnation: protelis
+environment:
+  type: Continuous2DEnvironment
+  parameters: []
+{% endhighlight %}

+The following simulation loads data from an Openstreetmap file (OSM XML and PBF formats are supported) located in the classpath in the folder `maps`:
+{% highlight yaml %}
+incarnation: protelis
+environment:
+  type: OSMEnvironment
+  parameters: [/maps/foo.pbf]
+{% endhighlight %}

+The following simulation loads data from a black and white raster image file located in the classpath in the folder `images` , interpreting the black pixels as obstacles (areas where the nodes should can not get):
+{% highlight yaml %}
+incarnation: protelis
+environment:
+  type: ImageEnvironment
+  parameters: [/images/foo.png]
+{% endhighlight %}

+The following simulation loads a personalized class named `my.package.FooEnv` implementing [Environment][Environment], whose constructor requires a String and a double:
+{% highlight yaml %}
+incarnation: protelis
+environment:
+  type: my.package.FooEnv
+  parameters: [bar, 2.2]
+{% endhighlight %}

+More about the environments shipped with the distribution [here][Environments].

+#### The `positions` key

 #### The `network-model` key

 The `network-model` key is used to load the implementation of [linking rule][LinkingRule] to use in the simulation.
-It expects a map with two keys: `type` is used to identify which class should be loaded, `parameters` If left unspecified, then NoLinks is loaded
+It relies on the class loading mechanism, it is optional, and if not specified defaults to [NoLinks][NoLinks] (nodes in the environment don't get connected).
+Omitting such key is equivalent to writing any of the following (they are equivalent):
+{% highlight yaml %}
+network-model:
+  type: NoLinks
+{% endhighlight %}
+{% highlight yaml %}
+network-model:
+  type: it.unibo.alchemist.model.implementations.linkingrules.NoLinks
+  parameters: []
+{% endhighlight %}
+{% highlight yaml %}
+network-model:
+  type: NoLinks
+  parameters: []
+{% endhighlight %}
+As is probably clear by now, if no fully qualified name is provided for class loading, Alchemist uses the package `it.unibo.alchemist.model.implementations.linkingrules` to search for the class.

+**Examples**

+#### The `displacements` key

+> To be written

+#### The `variables` key

+> To be written

+#### The `export` key

+> To be written

+[DefaultEnvironment]: {{page.javadoc.root}}{{page.javadoc.base}}model/implementations/environments/Continuous2DEnvironment.html
-[Node]: {{page.javadoc.root}}{{page.javadoc.base}}model/interfaces/Environment.html
+[Environment]: {{page.javadoc.root}}{{page.javadoc.base}}model/interfaces/Environment.html
+[Environments]: {{page.javadoc.root}}{{page.javadoc.base}}model/implementations/environments/package-summary.html
 [Incarnation]: {{page.javadoc.root}}{{page.javadoc.base}}model/interfaces/Incarnation.html
 [LinkingRule]: {{page.javadoc.root}}{{page.javadoc.base}}model/interfaces/LinkingRule.html
+[NoLinks]: {{page.javadoc.root}}{{page.javadoc.base}}model/implementations/linkingrules/NoLinks.html
 [Node]: {{page.javadoc.root}}{{page.javadoc.base}}model/interfaces/Node.html
 [Reaction]: {{page.javadoc.root}}{{page.javadoc.base}}model/interfaces/Reaction.html
 [XML]: https://www.w3.org/XML/